The Faculty: Analysis

 The film has been praised for its portrayal of teenage alienation, especially within the high school environment and its system of cliques and social roles.
 In particular, the alien invasion through parasitized bodies has been recognized as functioning as a metaphor for those concepts, reflecting the fear of losing one's nascent individuality to a crowd.
 The alien queen encapsulates this by offering the heroes a world without alienation or differences, in which "everything that is both wonderful and awful about being a teenager is done away in favor of blind allegiance".

 Experts also noted in The Faculty a reinvention of the fear of female sexuality often found in the horror genre.
 The character of Marybeth, the alien queen, is "a complex imbrication of woman, alien and power" that acts beyond the role of femme fatale.
 She masquerades as a virginal, unassuming girl clad in floral dresses, but at the final battle she reveals her true sexual threat, becoming nude by her alien transformation and turning confident and flirtatious.
 Her role as a threatening, castrating agent is underlined by the sharp teeth of her species, which evoke a vagina dentata, and their association to water, the archaic, womb-like female element.
 As the monstrous mother of her race, she tries to seduce the heroes by offering them a symbolic return to the womb.
 As Sharon Packer and Jody Pennington put it:

 The image on the screen is dual: we see the beautiful, young, naked Marybeth strolling around looking for Casey, and the shadow of the monstrous form in the walls.
 Marybeth delivers a speech which ties the elements of the movie together.
 It is about the "world" she came from and its promises of "paradise" for lost and lonely humans, trapped in high-school "hell".

 The character of Miss Burke precedes Marybeth in the same line, revealing her hidden sexuality only after being infected and turned into a monster.
 The scene of her detached, tentacled head in particular echoes the Freudian Medusa head.
 The monstrous feminine is therefore used in the film to reflect the teenage characters entering adult world, where they are forced to "come to terms with female sexuality and overcome their fear of its 'monstrous' aspects in order to become fully functioning adults".
 Casey, the male character closest to his softer, feminine side, is the final hero of the film.

 Accolades

 The film was nominated for a total of eight awards, including an ALMA Award for director Robert Rodriguez, 2 Saturn Awards, 2 Blockbuster Entertainment Awards and 3 Teen Choice Awards, but did not win any.

+Remake

+In January 2025, it was reported that a script for a remake was in the works by Companion (2025) writer-director Drew Hancock.
+Rodriguez is set to produce, along with Miramax (under their new beIN/Paramount co-ownership) and BoulderLight Pictures.